sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

     ![Picture1](./images/webhookcli1.png)

-1. Now copy and paste **Inspect and replay webhooks** URL into your browser, and copy the URL.
+1. Now copy and paste **Inspect and replay webhooks** URL into your browser.

     ![Picture1](./images/webhookcli.png)